 Phoolan Devi raped, murdered accused no more; verdict of 39 years old Behmai massacre today

-New Delhi, Jan 18: The judgment after 39 years of the Behmai Massacre where then bandit queen Phoolan Devi allegedly gunned down 20 men to be heard on Saturday.
+New Delhi, Jan 18: The judgment after 39 years of the Behmai Massacre where the then bandit queen Phoolan Devi allegedly gunned down 20 men to be heard on Saturday.

 Reportedly, on February 14, 1981, Phoolan Devi allegedly killed 20 Thakurs of the Behmai village in Dehat area of Kanpur in Uttar Pradesh to avenge her rape by two other bandits Lala Ram and Sri Ram, both upper caste Thakurs.